 Eixample is a beautiful and relatively modern and trendy district in the centre of Barcelona, with all you could ever need in the form of bars, clubs and accommodation for both the gay and straight communities.

-Another area that is very popular with the Gay Community is Sitges, which is just a short train journey away from Barcelona.
+Another area that is popular with the Gay Community is Sitges, which is just a short train journey away from Barcelona.
 See the foot of this page for our Sitges guide.

-Barcelona offers a good selection of accommodation specifically suitable for the Gay and Lesbian community, everything from Gay hotels, Gay hostels and even flats and apartments that are gay friendly.
+Barcelona offers a good selection of accommodation specifically suitable for the Gay and Lesbian community, everything from Gay hotels, Gay hostels and even flats and apartments that are gay-friendly.

 To find out more about accommodation that is suitable for members of the Gay community follow this link:

-As yet there is no lesbian club, however with the growing number of clubs hosting lesbian nights there is no doubt that there will be one soon.
+As yet there is no lesbian club, however, with the growing number of clubs hosting lesbian nights there is no doubt that there will be one soon.

-Bear in mind that you will need to book well in advance if you want to come to Sitges for the Gay Carnival in Feb, it gets packed out pretty quickly.
+Bear in mind that you will need to book well in advance if you want to come to Sitges for the Gay Carnival in February, it gets packed out pretty quickly.

-As you can see there really is a wealth of places especially designed for the gay community, who simply add to the rich tapestry that is life in Barcelona.
+As you can see there really is a wealth of places specially designed for the gay community, who simply add to the rich tapestry that is life in Barcelona.
 Also, if it's the arts that you like then why not plan your trip around the annual Gay and Lesbian film festival that is held every October.

-Barcelona may not have the gay clubbing of New York, or even the diversity of London, but it's friendly, it's fun-loving and it's hot so what more could you want?
+Barcelona may not have the gay clubbing of New York, or even the diversity of London, but it's friendly, it's fun-loving, and it's hot so what more could you want?